EdmundGoodman/edmundgoodman.github.io/content/posts/github_token_authentication.md

 ### How do I create an personal access token?

+The process for creating and using SSH keys is enumerated in the [GitHub documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic), and summarised below.

-Visit <https://github.com/settings/tokens>.
+First, visit <https://github.com/settings/tokens>.
 This can also be found by navigating to "Settings>Developer Settings>Personal access tokens>Tokens (classic)"

 You can then create a new token with the "Generate new token (classic)" button.
 You can